mobile app bar

 Doris Burke (L) and Draymond Green (R)

-“She will always ignore things happening to me and only half mention the good.
+“She [Burke] will always ignore things happening to me and only half-mention the good.
 And take shots when they are available.
-Been that way for a while,” Green replied.
+Been that way for a while,” Green replied to the post.

 Green has many enemies in the league.
-Most of them are players who’ve seen his ugly side when he resorts to fights on the court or reacts violently to relatively small incidents.
-Ask Rudy Gobert and Josef Nurkic.
+Most of them are players who’ve seen his ugly side when he resorts to fights or reacts disproportionately, even violently, to relatively minor incidents on the court.
+Ask Rudy Gobert or Josef Nurkic.
 They may not admit it, but they would genuinely avoid altercations with Green.

-This has not helped Green’s reputation among journalists and broadcasters.
-His ability is not in doubt, and people know how great a defender he can be.
+This has also not helped Green’s reputation among journalists and broadcasters.
+His ability is not in question, and people know how great a defender he can be.
 However, a chokehold on a multiple-time Defensive Player of the Year is something that becomes difficult to forget.

 That said, commentary should not be biased either.
 Green has a right to be upset about the fact that Burke rarely says positive things about him, even when he is actually playing well.
 For instance, against the Spurs on Wednesday, it was one of his better nights of the 2025-26 season.